MLSE, Bills partner to grow football in Canada | Globalnews.ca

 Tickets in the upper east grandstand start at $20, with an option to add a $5 youth ticket for those under the age of 15.

-Bills chief operating officer Pete Guelli said Toronto’s proximity to Buffalo makes the deal a no-brainer.

-“For many years, Canadian football fans have been vital in elevating the Buffalo Bills as an emerging global brand,” he said.
-“Considering Toronto — one of North America’s largest cities — is located just under 100 miles from Buffalo, this proximity is not only significant for our market but also for the entire National Football League.”
+“This is not competitive … we both believe in the sport of football,” he said.
+“Obviously the rules are slightly different but football is football and we really think we can help the Argos and the Argos can help us.

+“Toronto is an important market, it’s a very strong market.
+We’ve been able to build a lot of equity in the brand already but I think we’ve just scratched the surface of what we can do.”

 Also starting Tuesday, Canadian Bills fans will have access to official team merchandise at Real Sports Apparel in-store and online.
-And apparel company Peace Collective will be unveiling a limited-edition Bills x Argos merchandise collection that will be available at both Real Sports Apparel and BMO Field during the Argos-Ticats game.
+And apparel company Peace Collective will be unveiling a limited-edition Bills-Argos merchandise collection that will be available at both Real Sports Apparel and BMO Field during the Argos-Ticats game.

-The Bills, a favourite to win the Super Bowl, opened their 2025 NFL season with a dramatic come-from-behind 41-40 win over Baltimore on Sunday.

-The Argonauts are third in the CFL East Division at 4-8, but carry a two-game winning streak into a game Saturday against visiting Edmonton.

 This report by The Canadian Press was first published Sept.
 9, 2025.